Hands on: Royole Mirage Smart Speaker review

 It’s not the fairest comparison since the Mirage’s audio manages a range and volume that might exceed cheaper smart screens; on the other hand, stretching a display so far around the Mirage’s body means it’s impossible to see the whole thing at once - which isn’t ideal for sedentary binging, but expansive viewing angles could be handy for watching a cooking video while rotating around the kitchen.

 Thus, it’s hard to pinpoint the Mirage’s value, as it seems more niche than other smart displays.
-Objectively, it’s a robust device that’s composed of two parts: a glossy cylinder that sits suspended a couple inches above the base, supported by a solid (and we mean solid - it won’t tip over) metal spine that splits into a circular ring at the bottom.
+Objectively, it’s a robust device that’s composed of two parts: a glossy cylinder that sits suspended a couple inches above the base, and a solid (and we mean solid - it won’t tip over) metal spine that supports the speaker body, running along its length before splitting into a circular ring at the bottom.

-The spine splits into another ring at the top that circumscribes a translucent disk with touch controls for volume, microphone on/off, and an undefined ‘action’ button.
-A camera sits at the top of the cylinder, which you can manually cover and uncover via a slider.
+The spine ends in another ring at the top that holds a translucent disk with touch controls for volume, microphone on/off, and an undefined ‘action’ button (purpose still unclear).
+A 5MP camera sits at the top of the cylinder, which you can manually cover and uncover via a slider - presumably, this is for video chatting, though that might be a bit more awkward on a curved screen.

 It’s not clear what that action button does, adding to the sense that Royole and Cleer rushed to get the Mirage to debut at CES.
 Representatives at Royole’s booth only got units the day the show began, so details were very scarce.
 The software interface in particular was unfinished and missing some functionality.
 It’s unclear if the Mirage supports smart assistants.